 The reporting against Average Journey Speed to the DfT in October 2023 was an average of 15.7 mph across the county.
-This will be reported against, along with the other BSIP targets, in October 2024.
+This will be reported against along with all the BSIP targets each May.
+This is to present a full year target figure.
+Interim updates will be presented to the EP Board each October.